 1. What is geography?
 What is physical geography?
 What are the tools of of geographers?

 2. Goals and learning objectives of GES1010

-3. Why Colorado, and especially the southern Front Range, is such a unique region for the study of physical geography
+3. Why Colorado, and especially the southern Front Range, is an ideal location to study physical geography

 > What is up with this place?
 (What processes changed this landsurface)?